 There are certain jobs that will not be a good fit with a DWI conviction.
 Obviously, any job that requires a lot of driving will definitely receive a background check for driving history, so truck driver, cab driver or Uber/Lyft are out of the question.
 Teachers and school employees are almost always fired if they have DWI charges.
 Pilots, seamen, and military personnel can experience grave consequences if they do not report a DWI conviction.
-As such, it’s probably best to avoid employment in any of these industries knowing that a DWI will greatly affect your ability to get or keep these jobs.
+It’s best to avoid employment in these industries since a DWI will affect your ability to keep these jobs.

 3. Be Prepared for Background Checks

 Any employer can conduct a background check on both prospective and current employees for any number of different reasons.
 In regard to a DWI conviction, all it takes is a simple search in the Motor Vehicles Department.
 Your arrest for DWI is a matter of public record, as will any conviction that your are given.
 If your conviction does come up, it does not mean your career is over for most types of jobs.
 Don’t be defensive and be factual.
 State your side of the story and show your potential or current boss that you learned from it and that you have changed your behavior moving forward.